bernardoamorim7/minecraft-fishing-autoclicker/README.md

-# minecraft-fishing-autoclicker
+# Minecraft Fishing Autoclicker
-A simple Minecraft fishing autoclicker for AFK fishing.
+## A simple Minecraft fishing autoclicker for AFK fishing.

+# How to use:
+Simply run the minecraft_autoclicker.py and after 5 seconds the mouse right click button will be spammed for maximum fishing efficiency.
+To exit the program, simply click Esc.

+# Disclaimer
+The program may appear as virus for Windows Defender since it tracks you keyboard input.
+You can ignore that.